The Capitalist Class & the Council on Foreign Relations

 The Council of Councils was founded in 2012.
 It directly connected the CFR to twenty-one other “leading foreign policy institutes” from around the world.
 At the initial meeting, the attendees identified three main trends.
 First, national governments alone cannot meet the challenges now facing the world.
 Second, domestic politics increasingly shape international conditions and limit multilateral approaches to solutions.
 Third, emerging powers with growing economic strength will fundamentally alter geoeconomics and geopolitics.
 Its current mission is to work toward consensus on global governance and multinational cooperation.
 As Shoup points out, one long-term goal of the Council of Councils is to promote ideological hegemony along neoliberal geopolitical lines that will ensure that, as the relative influence of the United States in the world declines, these nations will be close U.S. allies and support its world hegemonic goals.

 There are three other considerations that need to be addressed.
 The first is whether or not the CFR is dominated by Wall Street, that is, the financial sector.
 Shoup’s book, for example, is titled Wall Street Think Tank, so his view is that the answer is “yes.”
-But I would argue that there are different factions of the capitalist class battling for position and merging at different times as the leading edge.
-I would argue, for example, that the energy sector and the military-industrial-intelligence industries were the leading edge during the Iraq war (which continues to this day).
+But there are different factions of the capitalist class battling for position and merging at different times as the leading edge.
+For example, the energy sector and the military-industrial-intelligence industries were the leading edge during the Iraq war (which continues to this day).
 Finance is obviously important.
 Hi-tech industries, the output of which underlies all production, communication, and systems of networks and computers is also a contender.
 They are recently making their weight felt.

 Some of the newer challengers include the World Economic Forum (which meets at Davos), the G20, ALEC (Koch Brothers), the Atlantic Council (1961), the Center for New American Security (2007) and New America.
 New America is a “left leaning” think tank that is moving to penetrate the progressive movements and co-opt them.
 Anne-Marie Slaughter is the President and CEO and is also a member of the CFR.
 These groups are seriously interconnected.
 We have to study these groups and learn more about them.

 The third consideration is that there are “city CFRs.”
 These are organizations that are the central committees – or central nodes if you prefer – for the capitalist class in the various cities and locales.
 In New York, it is the Partnership for New York.
-In Chicago, we are studying the Chicago Council on Global Affairs, the Civic Federation and the Chicago Chamber of Commerce.
-Other areas have also identified the capitalist leadership of their area.
+In Chicago, there is the Chicago Council on Global Affairs, the Civic Federation and the Chicago Chamber of Commerce.
 It is imperative that people study the capitalist class nationally and locally and understand its workings.